Deabeas Owusu-Sekyere

-Deabeas Owusu-Sekyere (born 4 November 1999) is a Dutch-born footballer of Ghanaian descent who plays as a forward for Chinese Super League club Cangzhou Mighty Lions.
+Deabeas Nii Klu Owusu-Sekyere (born 4 November 1999) is a Dutch footballer who plays as a forward for Chinese Super League club Zhejiang FC.

-Club career
+Career

 Owusu-Sekyere started his career at Ajax youth academy.
 After that, he joined the youth academy of Leixões.

 In 2021, he joined Estonian club Paide Linnameeskond.

-In August 2022, he moved to Chinese club Cangzhou Mighty Lions.
+In August 2022, he moved to Chinese club Cangzhou Mighty Lions, where he scored 12 goals in 46 appearances over two seasons in the Chinese Super League.

+On 15 January 2024, Owusu-Sekyere joined fellow Chinese Super League club Zhejiang.